JensJoschi/variability_timing/methods.md

 [ ] estimate of error introduced by WebPlotDigitizer approach

 analysis
-[x] settle for modelling approach
+[ ] settle for modelling approach (test metafor)
 [ ] decide which statistics to report
-[.] correlate CDL ~ latitude, weighted and with appropriate random structure [x] transformation of CDL to achieve linearity (turns out it is not needed) [x] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival)
+[ ] correlate CDL ~ latitude, weighted and with appropriate random structure [x] transformation of CDL to achieve linearity (turns out it is not needed) [x] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival)